All in one preschool preparatory pack (free download)

 The great thing about printable/digital/soft copy documents is that they can be reused many times and are not to mention eco-friendly.
 Below we also share some tips on how you can use the All in one preschool preparatory pack.
 Read on to see where you can download a FREE digital planner for OneNote or GoodNotes by Happy Downloads and how it can be “integrated” with any of your schedules.

 How ready is your child for preschool?

 By observing how your child interacts, plays, copes, and behaves compared to other similar-aged children you will be able to do a rough comparison on whether your child is ready.
-A preschool teacher on the other hand may also be able to access your child’s readiness for preschool.
+A preschool teacher on the other hand may also be able to assess your child’s readiness for preschool.
 Extremely important to note that there isn’t an exact criterion to be fully ready for preschool as every child develops at different rates.
 They also have their own strengths and weaknesses.

 Readiness is determined by understanding your child and determining whether you think they will be able to cope in preschool.
 Since birth, your child would have accumulated various skills and should have some level of emotional, social, physical, and cognitive skills.

 Many preschools nowadays introduce lots of curricula, frameworks, and programs.
 Many of these programs usually come with a set of themes and all the activities are laid out day by day, to be followed in a certain sequence.
 Frequently, they get put aside when it becomes too much effort to follow or life gets in the way.
 Preschool should not be rigid and neither should the time at home with your child be.

 What can your child learn from preschool?